ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

   :align: center

 .. note::
-    **Conformance dashboard vs session dashboard:** A significant benefit of the Conformance DashBoard is that the focus is placed on the latest result and also that even non-executed test cases are displayed.
+    **Conformance dashboard vs session dashboard:** A significant benefit of the conformance dashboard is that the focus is placed on the latest result and also that even non-executed test cases are displayed.
 This allows you to get a clear picture of an organisation's testing progress without needing to extrapolate information.